codewriterbv/DMX512/README.md

 # DMX512 Java Library

-Java library for the DMX512 protocol and Open Fixture Library.
+Java library for the DMX512 protocol and Open Fixture Library (OFL).

 This library can be used to connect with USB-to-DMX and IP-to-DMX controllers.
-It can load fixture definitions from the [Open Fixture Library](https://open-fixture-library.org/) (OFL) to easily create a Java (user interface) application that can interact with many types of DMX devices.
+It can load fixture definitions from the [Open Fixture Library](https://open-fixture-library.org/) to easily create a Java (user interface) application that can interact with many types of DMX devices.

 Check this blog post for more
 info: [Introducing a New Java DMX512 Library With Demo JavaFX User Interface](https://webtechie.be/post/2025-07-17-introducing-java-dmx512-library-with-demo-javafx-ui/).
 A full explanation is available on YouTube: